iliyasalve/Snake_Game/README.md

 > All necessary libraries that require installation are stored in the requirements.txt file.

 > [!NOTE]
-> This code ran and worked correctly on Windows 10.
+> This code ran and worked correctly on Windows 10 and Python version 3.12.1

 ---------------